Ellen Coleman (footballer)

-Ellen Coleman (born 11 December 1995) is a Ghanaian footballer who plays as a defender for the Ghana women's national team.
+Ellen Coleman (born 11 December 1995) is a Ghanaian footballer who plays as a defender for the Turkish Super League club 1207 Antalya and the Ghana women's national team.

 Club career

 Coleman has played for Lady Strikers in Ghana.

+In September 2025, she moved to Turkey, and signed with 1207 Antalya to play in the Super League.

 International career

 Coleman was on the Ghana squad at the 2018 Africa Women Cup of Nations but did not appear in any matches.